anqurvanillapy/ice1000.github.io/_posts/2020-1-26-FromOpToEffect.md

 print its return value if it returns a value or print an error message if it throws an exception.

-Let try to implement exceptions.
+Let's try to implement exceptions.
 Assuming we can overload semicolons as a binary operator, we defined semicolons like the following psuedo code: